njs365/CS386-Project/Inception.md

 **Key Insights**:

 Show cheapest options for healthy foods.
-Fequently forgets items due to too many choices.
+Frequently forgets items due to too many choices.
-Frustruated when it is not clear that items are out of stock.
+Frustrated when it is not clear that items are out of stock.
-Ablility to place certain items on hold.
+Ability to place certain items on hold.
 Shows competitors prices(price match)
 Request items to be delivered to store.
 User friendly